A Little Life: Trauma, recovery, and support

-In an article written for New York Magazine, Yanagihara states that "one of the things [she] wanted to do with this book was create a protagonist who never got better… [for him] to begin healthy (or appear so) and end sick – both the main character and the plot itself".
+In an article written for New York Magazine, Yanagihara states that "one of the things [she] wanted to do with this book was create a protagonist who never got better... [for him] to begin healthy (or appear so) and end sick – both the main character and the plot itself".
 The first 16 years of Jude's life, plagued by sexual, physical, and psychological abuse, continue to haunt him as he enters adulthood.
 His trauma directly affects his mental and physical health, relationships, beliefs, and the ways in which he navigates the world.
 He struggles to move beyond the damage the past has wrought upon his body and psyche.

-To Ana, Jude's deceased case manager who pre-dates the novel's beginning, Willem, and Jude's psychiatrist later in the novel, Jude divulges almost none of his past to those close to him.
-The failure to understand Jude's trauma is a constant point of tension in the novel, as well as the subsequent frustration that stems from his inability to build mutual networks of support among his friends and family.
-Jude's friends, including Andy, are constantly plagued by doubts about the ethical choices such as allowing Jude to live independently while harboring the knowledge of his physically self-destructive behavior.
-Throughout the novel, Jude constantly apologizes for his actions and for the inability to take the help that would be given to him.

 Writing in The New Yorker, Parul Sehgal called Jude "one of the most accursed characters to ever darken a page".
 She went on,The story is built on the care and service that Jude elicits from a circle of supporters who fight to protect him from his self-destructive ways; truly, there are newborns envious of the devotion he inspires.
 The loyalty can be mortifying for the reader, who is conscripted to join in, as a witness to Jude's unending mortifications.
 Can we so easily invest in this walking chalk outline, this vivified DSM entry?
 With the trauma plot, the logic goes: evoke the wound and we will believe that a body, a person, has borne it.